Mindinventory/iOS-Geofence-Demo/README.md

 # Manual Installation
-1) Firs of setuo Location manager and Location permissions.
+1) First thing we need to do is setup Location manager and Location permissions.

        class AppDelegate: UIResponder, UIApplicationDelegate {
        let locationManager = CLLocationManager()
        self.enableLocationServices()
         }

-2) Next add Following methode in Appdelegate.
+2) Next we need to add Following methode in Appdelegate.

         func enableLocationServices() // to check status of locations {